Ahmed0391/EVIDENT/README.md

 Python · PaddleOCR/Tesseract · Ollama (Llama 3 / Qwen) · sentence-transformers ·
 PostgreSQL + pgvector · FastAPI + Pydantic · Streamlit · Docker Compose · GitHub Actions.

-Deliberately **not** used: Kubernetes, LangChain as a hard dependency, a dedicated vector DB — each would add surface area without teaching value at this scale.
-RAG, the agent, and the metrics are written by hand rather than pulled from a framework, on purpose.

 ## Roadmap